nestjs/docs.nestjs.com/content/exception-filters.md

 ### Exception filters

-The built-in **exceptions layer** is responsible for handling all thrown exceptions across your whole application.
-When an unhandled exception is caught, the end-user will receive an appropriate user-friendly response.
+Nest comes with a built-in **exceptions layer** which is responsible for processing all unhandled exceptions across an application.
+When an exception is not handled by your application code, it is caught by this layer, which then automatically sends an appropriate user-friendly response.

 <figure>
   <img src="/assets/Filter_1.png" />
 </figure>

-Each occurred exception is handled by the global exception filter, and when it's **unrecognized** (is neither `HttpException` nor a class that inherits from `HttpException`), a user receives the below JSON response:
+Out of the box, this action is performed by a **global exception filter**, which handles HttpExceptions (and subclasses of it).
+When an exception is **unrecognized** (is neither `HttpException` nor a class that inherits from `HttpException`), the client receives the following default JSON response:

 ```json
 {